JasonSCFu/JasonSCFu/README.md

  - [Flask API web services for ML model deployment](https://github.com/JasonSCFu/Flask-API-web-services-for-model-deployment)

-The adoption of AI/ML is banking industry has a lot of obstacles including legacy system integration issue, strict regulatory compliance, infrastructure setup investment, data governance/securities issue etc.
+The adoption of AI/ML in banking industry has a lot of obstacles including legacy system integration issue, strict regulatory compliance, infrastructure setup investment, data governance/securities issue etc.
 This repo is a work in progress and any feedback or comment would be appreciated.
 Feel free to contact me at sfu012@sina.com